Feathr/interview-assignment-react/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-#### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Requirements

-- [ ] A new user should be able to sign up with username and password at the `/signup` page.
-- [ ] After signing up, a user should be able to login with username and password at the `/login` page.
 - [ ] Add a global navigation component that is displayed on every page.
-When logged out, display a link to the `/login` page; when logged in, display a link to the `/logout` page, and the user's username.
-- [ ] Navigating to `/logout` should log the user out and take them back to `/login`.
 - [ ] Implement fetching data from `swapi.dev` for `/films`, `/film`, `/persons`, and `/person`.
 - [ ] Implement searching/filtering by title/name for `/films`, and `/persons`.
-- [ ] Implement the ability to mark a movie as watched on `/films`; this should be stored for the currently logged in user only.
-When logged out, hide the ability to mark a movie as watched.
+- [ ] Implement the ability to mark a movie as watched on `/films`; this should persist across restarting your browser.
 - [ ] Use CSS and icons/images/etc. to make the site look good.
 Go nuts. :)
 - [ ] A test for each component should be written.
 Create a `[ComponentName].spec.tsx` file in the same directory as the component. e.g. For `src/Films/Films.tsx` create `src/Films/Films.spec.tsx`.
 - [ ] Fill in the "Implementation" and "Limitations/Future Work" sections of the `NOTES.rst` file